 At the end of the Operations phase the TMF will be fully drained of supernatant water, excluding a small sedimentation pond in front of the spillway.
-During initial closure TMF runoff will continue to report to the reclaim pond.
-Excess water during this period is expected to be directed to the open pit to enhance flooding by siphoning or gravity drainage.
+Excess water during this period is expected to be directed to the open pit to enhance flooding by siphoning or gravity drainage and monitoring would continue in accordance with ECA requirements.